Cooperation, Competition, and Maliciousness: LLM-Stakeholders Interactive Negotiation: Experiments and Evaluation

 \subsection{Tuning the Game Difficulty}

-Besides designing differently sparse games, the difficulty of games may also be easily tuned by changing the minimum thresholds of agents and re-running the simulations while keeping the issues, priorities, and scores fixed.
-This can create new alterations to games and help adapt our evaluations to future advanced models.
-This is important since we witness a saturation of older benchmarks with the release of more powerful models, which may, in turn, misleadingly imply that a particular task has been essentially solved.
-However, models still fail with sometimes trivial alterations~\citep{ullman2023large}.
-These difficult variations can also help foster future research; performance drops when we decrease the set of feasible solutions (the last part in~\autoref{tab:other_games}), indicating that improved paradigms in communication and exploration~\citep{hao2023reasoning} may be needed.
+Besides designing diverse games, the difficulty of games can be easily tuned by changing agents' minimum thresholds and re-running the simulation while keeping everything else fixed.
+This is critical since we witness a saturation of older benchmarks with the release of powerful models and training data contamination~\citep{ullman2023large,li2023task}.
+Our evolving benchmark can help foster future research as there is still ample room for improvement; success drops when we decrease the set of feasible solutions (the last part in Table~\ref{tab:other_games}), indicating that advanced paradigms in communication, exploration, and planning can be incorporated.
+In addition, \emph{decreasing the number of players} can be used to create \emph{easier} games, as shown in our experiment in Appendix~\ref{sec:appendix_easy_games}, in which simulations with fewer agents have higher all-way agreement rates.
+This further motivates our multi-agent setup as it results in a more challenging environment.